Tw1ddle/needs-ai-lib/README.md

 [![Travis Build Status](https://img.shields.io/travis/Tw1ddle/needs-ai-lib.svg?style=flat-square)](https://travis-ci.org/Tw1ddle/needs-ai-lib)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](https://github.com/Tw1ddle/needs-ai-lib/blob/master/LICENSE)

 Needs AI is a utility-based AI written in Haxe.
-Run the [web demo](http://tw1ddle.github.io/needs-ai/index.html) here.
+Run the web demo [here](http://tw1ddle.github.io/needs-ai/index.html).

-Utility-based AI is useful for games where semi-autonomous agents have to satisfy several competing needs, like The Sims.
+Utility-based AI is useful in games where agents have to satisfy several competing needs - like in The Sims.

-## How It Works

 An agent is modelled as a set of needs, a set of actions, and a strategy that executes actions to meet the needs.
 Agents continually evaluate the relative urgency of their needs.

-Threshold values are used to make the agent repeat actions to satisfy a need, when a single action might not be sufficient.

-Modifiers are used to change the effectiveness of needs or actions, to model "personality" traits.

 ## Notes
 * This haxelib supports all Haxe targets.